Mr7889monishree/RealTime-Chat-App/README.md

-🗨️ Chatty App – Real-Time Chat Application
+🗨️ ConvoHub  – Real-Time Chat Application
 Chatty App is a real-time chat application built using the MERN stack with Socket.io for instant messaging.
 It provides a seamless chatting experience with a modern UI and real-time updates.

 🛠️ Tech Stack